Cornell Faculty, Staff, and Students

 College of Engineering

-Fennie Group uses the TARDIS cluster and first-principles computational techniques such as density-functional theory to study the properties of complex materials at the atomic level.
+Craig Fennie uses the TARDIS cluster and first-principles computational techniques such as density-functional theory to study the properties of complex materials at the atomic level.
 Fennie is a MacArthur Fellow.

 Peter Frazier and his ORIE research team scaled MATLAB Parallel Computing Toolbox Bayesian analyses codes on an optimal number of Red Cloud cores rather than procuring dedicated hardware for only periodic use.

-Mason Peck and the KickSat small satellite team will use Red Cloud to perform computationally intensive correlations of raw radio-frequency data to detect low signal-to-noise transmissions from spaceborne sensors.
+Mason Peck and the KickSat small satellite team used Red Cloud to perform computationally intensive correlations of raw radio-frequency data to detect low signal-to-noise transmissions from spaceborne sensors.

-Reed Research Group uses THECUBE cluster and OSS servers to develop water management modeling tools that combine multi-objective optimization, uncertainty modeling, and advanced spatiotemporal visualization.
+Reed Research Group uses THECUBE cluster, OSS servers, and Red Cloud to develop water management modeling tools that combine multi-objective optimization, uncertainty modeling, and advanced spatiotemporal visualization.